tobijdc/shelly-pro-3em-solar-switcher/README.md

 # Shelly Pro 3EM Solar Switcher

-Very very work in progress.
+Very work in progress.

-:warning: Untested on actual device!
+Run on actual device!
+(but no guarantee it fully works!)

 TODO: